DongqiFu/DPPIN/README.md

 ![pic](/Generation_Process.png)
 <p align="center"> Figure 1.
 Generation of a Dynamic Protein-Protein Interaction Network. </p>

-The static networks for building the corresponding dynamic networks of DPPIN are available at [YeastNet](https://www.inetbio.org/yeastnet/downloadnetwork.php).
+- The static networks for building the corresponding dynamic networks of DPPIN are available at [YeastNet](https://www.inetbio.org/yeastnet/downloadnetwork.php).
-The yeast temporal gene expression value (GSE3431.txt) retrieved from ["Tu et al., Logic of the Yeast Metabolic Cycle: Temporal Compartmentalization of Cellular Processes.
+- The yeast temporal gene expression value (GSE3431.txt) retrieved from ["Tu et al., Logic of the Yeast Metabolic Cycle: Temporal Compartmentalization of Cellular Processes.
 Science 2005."](https://science.sciencemag.org/content/310/5751/1152) is also available at [NCBI](https://www.ncbi.nlm.nih.gov/geo/download/?acc=GSE3431).

 The method for constructing a dynamic network is mainly adopted from ["Zhang et al., A method for predicting protein complex in dynamic PPI networks.
 BMC Bioinformatics 2016."](https://bmcbioinformatics.biomedcentral.com/articles/10.1186/s12859-016-1101-y).

-## How to Run
+## How to Run the Generation Code
 The dynamic networks have already been constructed and stored in each folder, users can directly use it.
 If you want to construct them again on your own and modify some parameters, just run main.py.
 The main.py program will analyze the GES3431 gene expression value and the static network in each folder to generate the corresponding dynamic network and store it in that folder.

 The program is written under Python 3.7, and the prerequisites are listed below.